People ask me, “What’s your memoir about—and why should I read it?”

 Above: And a family shot here in America.

-By the way, Noel did make it Eldoret a couple of years later…and what did we do?
-We earned 390 KSH with twenty minutes of playing the Rolling Stones songs on Eldoret’s main street.
-As I sang, Noel danced.
+By the way, Noel did make it to Eldoret a couple of years later—and what did we do?
+We earned 390 KSH in twenty minutes busking on Eldoret’s main street, belting out Rolling Stones songs.
+I sang, Noel danced, and most of the town smiled!

-And yes, this is the Amazing Greater Equator Run I talked about in the Epilogue that I sad we would do with a host of stars like Paula Radcliffe (back row center with Moses Kiptanui), Paul Chelimo (far left squatting), Daniel Komen, (far left standing), Sally Barsosio, Janeth Jepkosgei, Lydia Cheromei, Matthew Birir and numerous other running legends!
+Above: And yes—this was the Amazing Greater Equator Run I spoke about in the Epilogue.
+A fun day, with a host of running legends joining us: Paula Radcliffe (back row center, next to Moses Kiptanui), Paul Chelimo (far left squatting), Daniel Komen (far left standing), Sally Barsosio, Janeth Jepkosgei, Lydia Cheromei, Matthew Birir, and many more.
+A celebration of unity, purpose, and the unmatched spirit of running!

 The story: What happened?
 Zanzibar, Tanzania.
 December 29th, 1999.
 Two malicious men viciously attack the runner, Toby Tanser, with a machete and a baseball bat as he runs along the Indian Ocean shoreline.
 Escaping with a fractured skull and his severed wrist, he must run to save his life.